Layr-Labs/eigenlayer-middleware/docs/StakeRegistry.md

 # StakeRegistry

 This contract is deployed for every AVS and keeps track of the AVS's operators' stakes over time and the total stakes for each quorum.
-In addition, this contract also handles the adding and modification of quorum.
+In addition, this contract also handles the addition and modification of quorum.

 # Definitions